 - Tuesday: Women’s Clothing, Domestic items, Pets and Food Market items

-- Wednesday: Health and Beauty, Diapers, Men’s Clothing, Furniture, Lawn and Garden items
+- Wednesday: Health and Beauty, Diapers, Men’s Clothing and Accessories (pocket squares, ties, bracelets, earrings for men), Furniture, Lawn and Garden items

 - Thursday: Lingerie, Sporting Goods, Shoes, Toys, Houseware, Luggage and Decor